 - You must be 18 or over on September 1st and about to start or in full time education in the arts on a degree or postgraduate course at a University or College

 - Priority will be given to applicants who currently reside or, if already having started a course, have a family residential address in the WR12 postcode, but applications will be considered from neighbouring areas.

 How to apply:

-Download the short application form, complete and submit (via hardcopy/post) to arrive before 5pm on September 30th 2017.
+Applicants will need to download a short application form, complete and submit it (via hardcopy/post) to arrive before 5pm on September 30th.

 Applications should be sent to:

 10 The Green

 Please note: Late applications will not be considered.

 Shortlisted candidates will be contacted and interviewed towards the end of each year with the grants awarded in December/January.